jdogresorg/Broadcast-Token-Naming-System/docs/actions/ISSUE.md

 ```
 bt:ISSUE|0|JDOG|1||||1|||1
-This example issues a JDOG token with MAX_SUPPLY set to 1, Mints 1 token via MINT_SUPPLY, and has LOCK_SUPPLY set to 1 to permanently lock the MAX_SUPPLY
+This example issues a JDOG token with MAX_SUPPLY set to 1, Mints 1 token via MINT_SUPPLY, and has LOCK_MAX_SUPPLY set to 1 to permanently lock the MAX_SUPPLY
 ```

 ```